-A ban on bow and crossbows to hunting will come into effect on 1 December 2024.
-After this date, it will be an offence to use a bow or crossbow to hunt most animals in South Australia.
+A ban on bow and crossbow hunting came into effect on 1 December 2024.
+It is an offence to use a bow or crossbow to hunt most animals in South Australia.
 Read more.

 An 'Aboriginal' person is defined in the National Parks and Wildlife Act 1972 (NPW Act) as a person of Aboriginal descent who is accepted as a member by a group in the community who claim descent from the Aboriginal people.